LewisGaul/LewisGaul.github.io/_posts/rough/2022-05-20-cgroups-questions.md

 However, this is getting beyond the normal responsibilities of a container's init system, as this is supposed to all be set up by the container engine!

-**Is modifying/replacing the cgroup mounts set up by the container engine a reasonable workaround, or could this be fragile?**
+**Is modifying/replacing the cgroup mounts set up by the container engine (as above) a reasonable workaround, or could this be fragile?**

 ## When is it valid to manually manipulate container cgroups?

 This relates to the two questions above - in the case where we have a private cgroup namespace with the cgroups writable inside the container, can the container 'own' this part of the cgroup hierarchy?
-From the setup described it seems like the answer should certainly be 'yes', but in practice it seems it could be a bit more nuanced based on some statements made in Systemd documentation.
+With a basic understanding of the setup it seems like the answer should certainly be 'yes', but in practice it seems it could be a bit more nuanced based on some statements made in Systemd documentation.

 On a host running Systemd as its init system (PID 1), Systemd 'owns' all cgroups by default.
 Whenever another process wants to modify/create cgroups the expectation is that a part of the hierarchy is 'delegated' using a Systemd API or config file (e.g. `Delegate=true`), as explained under 'Delegation' at <https://systemd.io/CGROUP_DELEGATION/>.